hamsa-ai/kiosk-demo/src/store/README.md

 -   **`/slices`**: Contains individual slices of the state, each responsible for managing a specific part of the application's state.

     -   **`categorySlice.ts`**: Manages the current category selection and category-related actions, ensuring that users can switch between categories effectively.
-    -   **`comboSlice.ts`**: Handles the combo meal selection process, including the steps involved in selecting items within a combo.
-It supports actions like moving to the next step, skipping steps, and handling edge cases such as ensuring the flow does not proceed beyond the final step.
     -   **`orderSlice.ts`**: Manages the current order, including adding items, updating quantities, editing items, displaying the order summary, completing orders, and canceling orders.

 -   **`initialState.ts`**: Defines the initial state of the kiosk, including empty orders and default settings, which can be reset during the application's lifecycle.

 -   **`kioskStore.ts`**: Combines all the slices into a single store using Zustand's `create` method.
 This is the central store that the rest of the application interacts with.
 It also includes a reset functionality to clear the state when necessary.

 -   **`menuData.ts`**: Contains the mock data for the menu.
-This is used within the slices to retrieve categories, items, and combo details.
+This is used within the slices to retrieve categories and items.
 It helps simulate real-world scenarios for testing and development.

 -   **`types.ts`**: Contains TypeScript interfaces and types used across the state slices.
 This helps in maintaining type safety and clarity throughout the state management.